muratk3n/thirdwave/en/2019/05/slippage.md

 Want

 The boat looks scifi.
-Fantatic design.
+Fantastic design.
 To reemphasize, this boat, the Energy Observer, does not need external refueling.
 It generates its own fuel (from sun, stored as H2).
 This is reality.
 Right now.
 Other needs; for water, it could be distilled, food, make from air, or